michal2220/michal2220_Kaizen/README.md

 Translation Functionality: The system offers the capability to translate kaizen problem descriptions into different languages using an external translator component.

 Scheduler: Application contains built in scheduler which sends reminder emails every Monday.
-Email contains info regarding uncompleted ammount of Kaizen.
-It also sends a Dad Joker to brighten up Mondays.
-Jokes are also translated to Polish language via built in translator.
+Email contains info regarding uncompleted amount of Kaizens.
+It also sends a Dad Joke to brighten up Mondays :) Jokes are also translated to Polish language via built in translator.

 Logging and Auditing: AspectJ is utilized to implement logging and auditing functionalities, which record relevant events and actions performed in the system.
 This ensures traceability and enhances security.